Ducmy/docker-wordpress-dev/README.md

-## Tạo Wordpress với Docker Compose
+## Setup Wordpress Development With Docker & Docker-sync

 #### Clone source from GitHub